Everyone needs to keep refocusing their future.

 The odds are in your career or business; there are activities, practices, products, or services which have outlived their value.
 Take control by intentionally removing what no longer makes sense.
 Then, with what remains, apply incremental improvements.

 Few people can articulate their strengths.
-While the concept of core competencies was initially created for large organisations, today it applies to individuals as well.
-Consider what’s unique about what you do, and in what areas you excel and contribute the most, both at work and outside of work.
+While the concept of core competencies, today applies to individuals as well as their organisations.
+Consider what’s unique about what you do, as well as areas you excel and contribute the most.
 Focus on those strengths; find new ways to cultivate them.
 Odds are, you can apply them to a variety of jobs, volunteer positions, and family life.

 “All work and no play makes Jack a dull boy”.
-With all the technology we have access to today makes this expression very relevant.
+All the technology we have access to today makes this expression very relevant.
 Ask yourself about what you would like people to remember what you achieved.
 Would you spend your last day going to the office?

 “The most effective way to manage change successfully is to create it”.
 Peter Drucker